-Update.
-This version of the paper differs from the previous one in that we are now able to base the security only on extractability obfuscation w.r.t. to distributional auxiliary input (cf. Remark 2.9) and we removed the stronger assumption and the construction based on it.
+Updates.
+This version of the paper differs from previous ones (posted elsewhere) in that we are now able to base the security only on extractability obfuscation w.r.t. to distributional auxiliary input (cf. Remark 2.9) and we removed the stronger assumption and the construction based on it.
+However, we point out the following.